You change lives.

 These conditions require addressing damaged retinal tissue to restore vision.
 Promising research is underway, investigating environmental and genetic factors as well as the potential for retinal cell transplant, drugs, laser therapy and gene therapy.

 By far, though, the top challenge for researchers doing this work is obtaining diseased human retina tissue to study.
 Researchers report waiting years for the right type of eye tissue to be donated and provided.
-Eye banks that manage eye donations have traditionally focused solely on the cornea, and thus lack the capabilities to recover and provide other anatomical parts of the human eye for this research.
 A whole new approach is needed.

 Our vision is clear.

-Eversight has a record of outcomes and proven achievement in what we set out to accomplish.
-We are proud to have earned a GuideStar 2019 Platinum Seal of Transparency for communicating the work we’re doing and demonstrating the progress we’re making toward our mission.
+Eversight has a record of outcomes and proven achievement.
+We are proud to have earned a GuideStar 2019 Platinum Seal of Transparency for communicating the work we're doing and demonstrating the progress we're making toward our mission.

-We make this progress while working hard to manage the rising cost and complexity of ensuring we and surgeons with whom we work are on top of the latest skills, advanced processes, technologies and evidence-based practice in tissue preparation and preservation—amid increased demands on eye banks and declining reimbursement fees for services.
+We make this progress while working hard to manage the rising cost and complexity of ensuring we are on top of the latest skills, advanced processes, technologies and evidence-based practice in tissue preparation and preservation—amid increased demands on eye banks and declining reimbursement fees for services.

 In 2020, we aim to change even more lives.
-Through the Eversight 2020 Vision Campaign, we seek to raise $1.5 million in these areas where you can make a difference:
+Through the Eversight 2020 Vision Campaign, we seek to raise $1.5 million to support these important programs:

-- Gift of Sight charitable support.
-The Gift of Sight program provides for under- and uninsured patients who can’t afford sight-restoring transplants.
-Funded entirely through charitable donations, it covers our costs providing the medically safe tissue that will allow these patients in need to see once again.
+- Gift of Sight program.
+Funded entirely through charitable donations, the Gift of Sight program provides for under- and uninsured patients who can’t afford sight-restoring transplants.

 - Research and innovations.
-The Eversight Center for Vision and Eye Banking Research is pioneering research that promises new therapies and ways to prevent blindness, including focus on retinal procurement, preparation and research to one day treat and prevent non-corneal vision loss.
-This year, our goal is to hire and train the additional necessary staff and fully equip the Eversight Center for Vision and Eye Banking Research for expanding this groundbreaking work.
+The Eversight Center for Vision and Eye Banking Research is pioneering research that promises new therapies and discoveries to prevent blindness, including focus on retinal procurement, preparation and research to one day treat and prevent non-corneal vision loss.

 - Education and training.
 Corneal transplantation, eye banking, vision treatment and research are changing rapidly with innovations in technology, therapies and practices.
-Support ensures the supplies and resources we need to ensure our clinical and research staff—and cornea transplant surgeons and vision health researchers who rely on us—are consistently up to date on the latest recovery, evaluation and processing techniques that lead to the best possible patient outcomes.
+Support ensures the supplies and resources we need to train our clinical and research staff—and cornea transplant surgeons and vision health researchers who rely on us—on the latest recovery, evaluation and processing techniques that lead to the best possible patient outcomes.

-- The Eversight Fund (unrestricted giving).
+- The Eversight Fund.
 Giving to our general operating fund provides much needed funding and flexibility as we provide essential services to donor families, surgeons, transplant recipients and communities.
 It bolsters our overall ability to strengthen our people, equipment and technology to meet needs that arise throughout the year.

 You change lives.